 - (1) The realignment or shifting of lot boundary lines, including removal, alignment, or shifting of the interior lot boundary lines or the re-designation of lot numbers if the application meets the following requirements. - a.
 Does not involve the creation of any new street or other public improvement; - b.
 Does not involve more than ten (10) lots of record, not to exceed more than five (5) newly combined lots, and is not more than 2 cumulative acres. - c.
 Does not reduce a lot size below the minimum area or frontage requirements established by ordinance; - d.
-Otherwise meets all the requirements of the subdivision regulations and zoning ordinances; or - (2) Parcels of land where a portion has been expropriated or has been dedicated, sold or otherwise transferred to the parish or municipality, leaving a severed portion of the original property which requires a redesignation of lot number and establishment of new lot boundary lines. - (3) In connection with the review of subdivision applications, the Administrator may waive any minimum setback otherwise reviewed by the subdivision regulations.

-(g) After a decision is made, is there a limit on subsequent applications?
+Otherwise meets all the requirements of the subdivision regulations and zoning ordinances; or - (2) Parcels of land where a portion has been expropriated or has been dedicated, sold or otherwise transferred to a federal, state, or local governmental entity, including any political subdivision or agency thereof, the parish or municipality, leaving a severed portion of the original property which requires a redesignation of lot number and establishment of new lot boundary lines. - (3) In connection with the review of subdivision applications, the Administrator may waive any minimum setback otherwise reviewed by the subdivision regulations. - (g) After a decision is made, is there a limit on subsequent applications?